A Vegetable Garden for Every Lifestyle

 Physical.
 This insect is difficult to manage when it is in full reproductive swing, but hosing off adults, nymphs, and eggs into a bucket of soapy water can help to disrupt reproduction.
 Do not remove the insects by hand as they can release a yellow substance that can cause skin irritation.
 Removing all foliage from the wisteria in the fall and disposing of it also helps break the cycle.
 Monitor any bean family plants in the immediate area.
-You notice your neighbor has a kudzu vine on their fence, and you plan to work with them to remove that vine as well.
+You notice your neighbor has a kudzu vine on his fence, and you plan to work with him to remove that vine as well.
 To prevent the insects from overwintering in a home, all cracks should be sealed with caulk.
-Vents, windows, and door should also be checked and sealed.
+Vents, windows, and doors should also be checked and sealed.

 Cultural.
 To help break the cycle, do not plant any bean family crops next year.
 Keep the wisteria vine well-watered and fertilized to keep it as healthy as possible.